zxopink/TgenNetProtocol/README.md

 you can send a message to the server by using the "Send" method.

 `receive a message`:
-this one is fairly easy too and similar to the server, like the server you need to make a new method inside your class (make sure the class inherits from the "NetworkBehavour" class or "FormNetworkBehavour" if you work with forms) and put a "[ClientNetworkReciver]" on it! the method must return void and take one custom argument (whatever type you choose). the method will be invoked whenever the type of it's first argument was recived by the server, if the first argument of the method is type of object the method will be called everytime a message is Recived.
+this one is fairly easy too and similar to the server. just like the server you need to make a new method inside your class (make sure the class inherits from the "NetworkBehavour" class or "FormNetworkBehavour" if you work with forms) and put a "[ClientNetworkReciver]" attributes on it! the method must return void and take one custom argument (whatever type you choose). the method will be invoked whenever the type of it's first argument was recived by the server, if the first argument of the method is type of object the method will be called everytime a message is Recived.

 notes